List of Neighbours characters introduced in 2002: Ruby Dwyer

-Ruby Dwyer, played by Maureen Edwards, made her first on-screen appearance on 8 November 2002.
-Ruby is introduced as a new love interest for Harold Bishop.
+Ruby Dwyer, played by Maureen Edwards, made her first appearance on 8 November 2002.
+Ruby was a love interest for Harold Bishop (Ian Smith).
 She has a gambling addiction and steals from him to fund it.
+Following a number of robberies in the area, including at the pub and the Kennedy's home, Ruby becomes the prime suspect because of her history and she is arrested, leaving her "distraught".
+Edwards explained: "It's devastating for her, as she's been trying so hard to turn her life around.
+To get caught up in this set of circumstances is pretty wearing."
+Harold "is also beside himself", as he has come to care for Ruby.
+Edwards described Harold as her character's "rock" and thought Ruby was falling in love with him, but also noted that their relationship has had "tough times."
+Lyn Scully (Janet Andrewartha) doubts Ruby's guilt and believes someone else carried out the robberies.

+Cameron Adams of the Herald Sun was not a fan of the character, saying she "may well be the nastiest piece of work to hit Ramsay St since Nicola Charles."
+Adams later called Ruby "evil" for robbing Harold while he donated a kidney, adding "And she stands there with him in his hour of need, even helping him talk to the police.
+She's the devil!
+In downtown Ramsay Street!"
+When Ruby is finally caught out, Adams picked out her confession as a highlight of the episode, quipping "Too little, too late, lady."
+The character's profile on the BBC's Neighbours site stated Ruby's most notable moment was "organising to have Harold's house robbed to fund her gambling habit."

-Harold Bishop (Ian Smith) meets Ruby through a dating agency.
+Harold Bishop meets Ruby through a dating agency.
 Harold is happy as Ruby is kind, gentle and enjoys doing charity work.
 Rosie Hoyland (Maggie Millar) becomes suspicious of Harold's perfect woman.
 Ruby and Harold go away together and return with their relationship on firmer ground.
 Rosie's bad feeling about Ruby grows, but refuses to admit that she is jealous.
 Ruby begins to speak about her son, Derek, who is about to lose his farm because of his debts.
 Harold offers to loan Ruby some money.
 Rosie decides to look into Derek's situation and discovers that Derek does not live in the place Ruby mentioned.
 Ruby explains that she got the place wrong as she is growing forgetful.
 Money goes missing from the Coffee Shop during Ruby's shift and from Rosie's handbag during a play rehearsal.